astronomer/airflow-snowparkml-demo/README_CA.md

 4. The Astro CLI uses Docker Compose to create local development resources in addition to the Airflow services.
 To show this, uncomment the `minio`, `streamlit` and `weaviate` sections of the `docker-compose.override.yml` file to enable these services:

-- [minio](https://min.io/): Object storage which is used for ingest staging as well as stateful backups for other services.
-As an alternative to S3 or GCS this service is controlled by the user and provides a local option for simpler development.
 - [weaviate](https://weaviate.io/): A vector database
 - [streamlit](http://www.streamlit.io): A web application framework for building data-centric apps.